jedota/Semi-Auto-Transfer-PS600/README.md

 Step 2: Calculating the FID-Scores and storing them for later use

 For this step we need to use "calculatedFid,py".
-Here you have to specify the folder containing the orignal images as well as the base folder of your translated images.
+This implementation is based on https://github.com/mseitzer/pytorch-fid Here, you have to specify the folder containing the original images as well as the base folder of your translated images.
 If your images don't have the correct properties, they will also be transformed so that the FID-Score can be calculated without errors.
 By default it will be 480x360, if your images are already correctly translated you can change these values to match your own.
-Finally, you have to specify your JSON file path, so that the results can be saved.
+Finally, you have to specify your JSON file path so that the results can be saved.

 ![image](https://github.com/jedota/texture-ps-hda/assets/171809025/485c8245-2052-4ef1-b3bd-25370d2df15a)